Opinions and habits vary greatly when it comes to proper facial hair care and shaving.

 Most men, it seems, prefer the simplest and most common method of shaving.

-However, greater education about grooming habits and the potential advantages of electric shavers, safety razors, etc. may change these results over time.
+However, greater education about grooming habits and the potential advantages of electric shavers, safety razors, straight razors, etc. may change these results over time.

 Having the right shaving tools alongside knowing the proper way to shave from men’s shaving tips will help out on how to get a good shave ultimately.